philipturner/metal-float64/README.md

 - Emulated 64-bit atomics using a randomly assigned lock for each memory address.
 - Multiple sub-64-bit precisions to balance performance with accuracy.
 - Options to either call into a Metal dynamic library or fully inline the code, depending on tolerance for code bloating.
-- Redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
-The keyword is associated with one of the extended precisions, which can be chosen through a compiler flag.
-This lets you easily switch an entire code base to a different precision, and see how it affects performance.

 <!--
 - SIMD-scoped reductions of `double` that massively reduce the number of function calls.
 For example, a version of `simdgroup_matrix` usable in a BLAS library.